10 Tips To Keep Your House Secure

 It may sound simple but locking your doors – even when you’re at home – is one of the most effective security measures you can take.
 “Burglars are opportunists,” says Alan.
 “They’ll pick a street and a house and ring the bell or knock on the door.
 If no one answers, they’ll try the handle, and if it opens they’ll have access to your home.
 You may well be in the garden or in the bath and completely unaware you’ve had an intruder before it’s too late.”

 2. Lock your windows

 Intruders will always take the easiest option.
-So, if you have window locks fitted downstairs, use them.
-If you need to open windows for ventilation, it’s best to open upstairs ones rather than downstairs.
+So, if you have window locks fitted, use them.
+If you need to open windows for ventilation, it’s best to open upstairs rather than downstairs.

 3. Don’t give burglars a helping hand

 Ladders left unsecured, garden tools left out in the open for anyone to see – they’re all useful equipment for a potential burglar.
 Keep them locked away in your garden shed.
 If you don’t have a shed, make sure any ladders are chained to your back wall, so they can’t be taken.

 4. Time your lights

 Light timing switches are a simple, cheap, and effective deterrent.
 Use one downstairs and one upstairs, and time them to come on at different times, so it looks as though you’re moving around the house as normal.
 You can buy a fake TV simulator light online for just a few pounds which will mimic the glow and movement of the light cast by your TV when your curtains are drawn.
 Speaking of curtains, Alan warns against drawing them too early if you’re out for the night.
 “If you draw your curtains before you normally do – when you go out in broad daylight but know you won’t be home until after dark – it will be a red flag to anyone who’s been observing your home,” he said.
 “Use timed lights to suggest normal occupation or fit blinds instead of curtains, and angle them so you can see out, but others can’t see in.”